anodynos/urequire-rc-teacup-js2html/readme.md

+# urequire-rc-teacup-js

-# Introduction
+## Introduction

 [uRequire](http://urequire.org) [ResourceConverter](http://urequire.org/resourceconverters.coffee) that converts `*.teacup` (that were previously converted to `.js` with [`teacup-js`](http://npmjs.org/package/urequire-rc-teacup-js)) to `.html`.

-Essentially it loads the `.js` dest module (cleanly each time with `Module::requireClean`) and invokes the exported function, passing any args.
+Essentially it loads the `.js` module (cleanly each time with `Module::requireClean`) and invokes the exported template function, passing the right args.

-# Usage
+## Usage

 ```
     $ npm install urequire-rc-teacup-js2html --save